karafka/karafka/README.md

 - Trainings on how to design and develop systems based on Apache Kafka and Karafka framework

 If you are interested in our commercial services, please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly.

-## Sponsorship

-We are looking for sustainable sponsorship.
-If your company is relying on Karafka framework or simply want to see Karafka evolve faster to meet your requirements, please consider backing the project.
-Please contact [Maciej Mensfeld (maciej@coditsu.io)](mailto:maciej@coditsu.io) directly for more details.

 ## Notice